How Many Weeks Are In a Year?

 Every four years, there is a leap year*, adding an extra day into the calendar (pity those 17 year olds born on February 29th 2000, who have only had 4 true birthdays).
 In this case, the calculation is 366 divided by 7, which equals 52.2857, so it's still just 52 weeks.

-Here's a table to show you how the years are broken down into weeks and days:
+Here's a table to show you how common years from the Gregorian calendar are broken down into weeks and days:

 Weeks in a year table